destinyae/risc0/README.md

 The verifier can then verify the receipt and examine the log.
 If any tampering was done to the journal or the seal, the receipt will fail to verify.
-Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exactly correct output for some valid execution of the method whose image ID matches the receipt.
-In summary, the receipt acts as a zero knowledge proof of correct execution.
+Additionally, it is cryptographically infeasible to generate a valid receipt unless the output of the journal is the exact correct output for some valid execution of the method whose image ID matches the receipt.
+In summary, the receipt acts as a zero-knowledge proof of correct execution.

-Because the protocol is zero knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest (aside from what is implied by the data written to the journal and the correct execution of the code).
+Because the protocol is zero-knowledge, the verifier cannot infer anything about the details of the execution or any data passed between the host and the guest (aside from what is implied by the data written to the journal and the correct execution of the code).

 ## Security

-This code is based on the well studied zk-STARK protocol, which has been proven secure under the random oracle model, with the only assumption being the security of the cryptographic hash used.
+This code is based on the well-studied zk-STARK protocol, which has been proven secure under the random oracle model, with the only assumption being the security of the cryptographic hash used.
 Our implementation uses SHA-256 for that hash and targets 100 bits of security.